 Sitting in the street, Jethro lets Norval know that his mother was a prostitute that both Brian and Jethro both had slept with.
 Norval then stabs Jethro in the exposed portion of his brain.
 And as he died, Jethro exclaims, “Arthur!”
 Very hurt, but alive, Norval walks back to the house to be reunited with his father.
 As his father dies there on the beach, Norval apologizes to Brian that he never let his mother get over him.
 Roll credits.

 This movie is literally a Greek, Oedipal complex, attempt at de-tangling the chaos of fathers and sons amidst the inevitable tragedy of life.
 Wait, what?
 I personally think Freud is full of crap.
 But that doesn’t mean he isn’t occasionally useful.
 He defined the Oedipal complex as a phase of life that occurs in developing children (the Phallic stage – ages 3 – 5) who experience an unconscious feeling of desire for their opposite-sex parent, and jealousy and envy towards their same-sex parent.
 More importantly than the Freud influence here, is the influence of Greek Tragedy…which, I’m nearly certain, most of you read about in middle school and high school.
 You know, the hyper-violent Oedipus Rex?
-(Basically, attempting to avoid a prophecy of killing his father and marrying his mother, he guarantees the outcome.
+Basically, it is just one big attempt to avoid a prophecy of his killing his father and marrying his mother.
+Which, he guarantees the outcome by attempting to avoid it.
 Come on, middle school cluelessness aside, this is brilliant stuff.
-Sophocles is basically emphasizing the irony of a man determined to track down, expose, and punish an assassin, who turns out to be himself!)
+Sophocles is basically emphasizing the irony of a man determined to track down, expose, and punish an assassin, who turns out to be himself!

-Come to Daddy (If that isn’t the most Oedipal movie title ever, I don’t know what is.) basically was hatched when Toby Harvard was forced to sit with his father’s corpse over a couple of days.
-It was this wrangling with his dad that produced this script.
-It starts off autobiographical, but then wanders into the land of Greek Tragedy and loss.
+But what about that Come to Daddy (If that isn’t the most Oedipal movie title ever, I don’t know what is) ending?
+Well, the plot of this movie was hatched when Toby Harvard was forced to sit with his father’s corpse over a couple of days.
+It was his wrangling with his dead father that produced this script.
+It starts off autobiographically, but then wanders into the land of Greek Tragedy and loss.
 We all experience this same tragedy in our own relationships with our parents, regardless of how good, or tightly knit we are with them.
 We become them, even in spite of (actually because of?) our efforts to rebel against everything that they are.
 This story is the tragic telling of this fate.
 Of our deterministic ends.
 You see this in Norval’s face when he says to Brian, I’m not a killer…and Brian responds, it’s too late now!
 You just killed Dandy!
 He might as well have been saying to him, I know you don’t want to become me, but it’s too late now!
 You already have!!! hahaha.

 I literally followed Elijah Wood into this film blindly.
 He’s obviously well known from his Lord of the Rings run, but more importantly, he’s got enormous street cred in the Indie world after his brilliant film, I Don’t Feel At Home in this World Anymore.
 And I had read a small snippet about how Toby Harvard had written the film about his own father.
 So I assumed it would be a low key, introspective tale this time.
 But no. That isn’t even close to what we got here.
 But, despite the violence, it still tells a fairly compelling story of love and loss.
 A story of inevitability, and desire for independence.
 It’s a compelling moral.
 One that we can all relate to, whether we admit it or not!